-This theoretical knowledge is directed by the supervising medical officers, registered doctors and consultants in the hospital to enable the student draw an understanding of diverse aspects relating to the care of patients e.g.
+This theoretical knowledge is directed by the supervising medical officers, registered doctors and consultants in the hospital to enable the student draw an understanding of diverse aspects relating to the care of patients such as

 A variety of disease entities and medical conditions will be encountered in various systems and fields of medicine.
 A proactive liaison with the hospital staff and senior consultants is recommended.

-One of Elective Africa’s key differentiators is that we have developed strong relationships not just with the healthcare institutions we place you in, but we also have committed relationships with professionals that we will assign you to.
-This is a huge differentiator between our programs and other programs.
+One of Elective Africa’s key differentiators for roations abroad is that we have developed strong relationships not just with the healthcare institutions we place you in, but we also have committed relationships with professionals that we will assign you to.
 Our professional mentors are people who we know and we have evaluated and are comfortable with the quality of their mentorship based on feedback from past participants.
 They are an important partner is every rotation and do receive compensation for the work they do with our students.

-We also organise for the students safari add ons at the end of the program to parks in either Kenya or Tanzania, including a hike to Mt.
+We organise for the students safari to parks in either Kenya or Tanzania, including a hike to Mt.
 Kilimanjaro.
 See the safari link at http://electiveafrica.com/safaris and our facebook page at www.electiveafrica.com/safari.

 ©2015 Elective Africa.
 All rights Reserved